 You can make sure your on-time rent payments are being reported to credit bureaus through rent reporting services.
-There are two ways that your rent can be reported through a rent reporting service: your property manager can report payments or you can report payments yourself.
+There are two ways that your rent can be reported through a rent reporting service: your property manager can report payments for you, or you can report payments yourself.

 Your landlord may already be automatically reporting your rental payments to credit bureaus, but not all landlords do.
-Contact your property management office to determine if your property is participating in a rent reporting service, such as Freddie Mac’s new initiative with Esusu Financial, Inc. to help renters build credit.
-Some of these programs, like Freddie Mac’s new initiative, are paid for by the landlord and do not charge tenants a fee to report on-time rent payments.
+Contact your property management office to determine if your property is participating in a rent reporting service, such as Freddie Mac’s initiative with Esusu Financial, Inc., to help renters build credit.
+Some of these programs, like Freddie Mac’s initiative, are paid for by the landlord and do not charge tenants a fee to report on-time rent payments.

 If your property doesn’t participate in a rent reporting service, you can sign up for one on your own.